Print friendly version

 Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference contains information on Multiple sclerosis.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition.
 Click on the link to view the information.